This isn't an official website of the European Union

 Support to Stability and Peace Building

-The Syrian conflict is one of the largest areas for the EU’s crisis response actions, managed by the Commission’s Service for Foreign Policy Instruments (FPI).
+The Syrian conflict is one of the largest areas for the EU’s crisis response actions, managed by the European Commission’s Service for Foreign Policy Instruments (FPI).
 Activities currently include:

 • Support to accountability for crimes committed during the conflict, including by supporting the International, Impartial and Independent Mechanism, created at the United Nations, which assists investigations and prosecutions of core international crimes, including war crimes, crimes against humanity and genocide committed in Syria since March 2011.